rapomerantz/hotel_message_code_challenge/README.md

 - Project will run on localhost:3000

 ## Design Decisions:
 I had a lot of fun working on this project!
 In particular I enjoyed the challenge of using a single Checklist component to create three different checklists on the DOM based on the JSON input passed to them.
-This seemed like the most elegant way to use the OOP principles built into React.js.
+This seemed like the best way to use the OOP principles built into React.js.

 Certainly the most difficult part of the project was allowing the user to create new message templates - I had never encoutered a situation where users were interacting with variables and it was fun trying to design a UI that would be accessible to both software developers and hotel administrators.
 I decided to allow the user to use key words (guestFirstName, guestRoomNumber, hotelCity, etc.) in place of actual code variables (this.state.guest.firstName) because I thought it would be more user-friendly.
 The app then uses a .replace() string method to insert the desired variables.